binjr/binjr/README.md

 #### Download an application bundle

+The simplest way to start using ***binjr*** is to download an application bundle from the [release page](https://github.com/binjr/binjr/releases/latest).

-Packages that contain all the dependencies required to run the app, including a copy of the Java runtime specially crafted to only include the required components and save disk space, are available on the [release page](https://github.com/binjr/binjr/releases/latest).
+These bundles contain all the dependencies required to run the app, including a copy of the Java runtime specially crafted to only include the required components and save disk space.
-The bundles are less than 45 MB in size and there is one for each of the supported platform: Windows, Linux and macOS.
+They are less than 45 MB in size and there is one for each of the supported platform: Windows, Linux and macOS.

 Simply download the one for your system, unpack it and run `binjr` to start!